ProzorroUKR/openprocurement.api/docs/source/contracting/tutorial.rst

 * you should upload document

-.. http:example:: http/add-contract-change-document.http
+.. httpexample:: http/add-contract-change-document.http
    :code:

 * you should set document properties ``"documentOf": "change"`` and ``"relatedItem": "{change.id}"`` in order to bind the uploaded document to the `change`:

-.. http:example:: http/set-document-of-change.http
+.. httpexample:: http/set-document-of-change.http
    :code:

 Updating contract properties